ajw109/cube-collision/README.md

 - Use **W, A, S, D** to move the orange cube.
 - Use the **arrow keys** to move the red cube.
-- Watch what happens when they bump into each other!

 ## Requirements